vibbits/EMDenoising/README.md

 # Installation
 1. Save both [JavaQuasarBridge.jar](http://bioimagingcore.be/DenoisEM/bin/JavaQuasarBridge.jar) and [DenoisEM.jar](http://bioimagingcore.be/DenoisEM/bin/DenoisEM.jar) into the plugins folder of ImageJ/Fiji.
-2. Save Quasar.zip in the root folder of ImageJ or Fiji.
+2. Save and extract Quasar.zip in the root folder of ImageJ or Fiji.

 The installation shouldn't take more than a few minutes.
 For more detailed installation instructions, we refer to the [project page](http://bioimagingcore.be/DenoisEM/installation.html).